agriculturegovau/agds-next/.changeset/lucky-cooks-rest.md

 ---
-'@ag.ds-next/modal': minor
+'@ag.ds-next/modal': major
 ---

-Resolve issue with Chrome not reading title in VoiceOver
+Title is required.
+Also, resolves issue with Chrome not reading title in VoiceOver.